-For those super specific cases where a cookie-cutter service just won’t fill in the gaps, businesses can turn to an open source platform, and yes there are open source PBX software solutions available.
+For those specific cases where a cookie-cutter service just won’t fill in the gaps, businesses can turn to an open-source platform, and yes there are open source PBX software solutions available.
 With the right team of developers and IT, any business can develop and tailor their own in house PBX software, or even Unified Communications suite.
-Because these platforms are open source, all of the source coding is available for free online, and can be totally custom tailored for each specific scenario.
+Because these platforms are open source, all of the source coding is available for free online and can be custom-tailored for each specific scenario.

 Overall, Elastix aims to bring in the greatest features of Asterisk and other projects, all under one easy-to-use interface.
-Elastix boasts support for a wide range of hardware including Digium, Dinstar, Yeastar, Yealink and Snom.
-Elastix was actually one of the first distributions that included a call center module with a predictive dialer, and continues to offer the robust solution, again free under the GNU General Public License.
+Elastix boasts support for a wide range of hardware including Digium, Dinstar, Yeastar, Yealink, and Snom.
+Elastix was one of the first distributions that included a call center module with a predictive dialer and continues to offer a robust solution, again free under the GNU General Public License.

 Since writing this post, it has come to our attention that Elastix only seems to offer up to 8 free SIM calls for about 25 users.

-FreeSWITCH was also originally based off the Asterisk platform, and was created and developed by three of the original developers of the Asterisk platform, Anthony Minessale II, Brian West and Michael Jerris.
-With a focus on modulatory, cross-platform support, scalability and stability, FreeSWITCH offers one of the most flexible platforms to build your own UC suite around.FreeSWITCH supports SIP, H.323 and even WebRTC to leverage the latest advancements in the technology, and easily integrate and interface with other any of the other popular open source PBX platforms available.
+FreeSWITCH was also originally based on the Asterisk platform and was created and developed by three of the original developers of the Asterisk platform, Anthony Minessale II, Brian West, and Michael Jerris.
+With a focus on modulatory, cross-platform support, scalability and stability, FreeSWITCH offers one of the most flexible platforms to build your own UC suite around.FreeSWITCH supports SIP, H.323 and even WebRTC to leverage the latest advancements in the technology, and easily integrate and interface with other any of the other popular open-source PBX platforms available.

-In an effort to reduce the complexity of a system, FreeSWITCH utilizes freely available software libraries that will preform the necessary functions for your system to work.
-FreeSWITCH offers the usual calling features and even adds some extras like speech recognition and synthesis and even PSTN interfaces for analogue and digital circuits.
+To reduce the complexity of a system, FreeSWITCH utilizes freely available software libraries that will perform the necessary functions for your system to work.
+FreeSWITCH offers the usual calling features and even adds some extras like speech recognition and synthesis and even PSTN interfaces for analog and digital circuits.

-Voicetronix is a telephony solutions and equipment provider that offers not only a range of hardware, but also an OpenPBX open source platform.
-Voicetronix’s do-it-yourself OpenPBX is actually a web enabled PBX application that features a web based user management portal, as well as a management GUI for quick and simple configuration.
-The normal features of an auto attendant, automatic call distribution, least call routing hunt groups and even unlimited voicemail make the platform are included.
+Voicetronix is a telephony solutions and equipment provider that offers not only a range of hardware but also an OpenPBX open-source platform.
+Voicetronix’s do-it-yourself OpenPBX is a web-enabled PBX application that features a web-based user management portal, as well as a management GUI for quick and simple configuration.
+The normal features of an auto-attendant, automatic call distribution, least call routing hunt groups and even unlimited voicemail make the platform are included.

 Unique features like unlimited call hunt groups, music on hold and the ability to display call records make the platform a very strong solution for businesses in need of a basic call or contact center software.
 With basic CRM already enabled and baked into the platform, users may not need to adopt a separate CRM solution, saving time and money.
 Voicetronix’s OpenPBX even allows for voicemail to email, click to dial and call transfers.

-FreePBX also makes it possible to establish your own unlimited SIP Trunks thanks to SIPSTation integration directly into the platform.
-FreePBX also includes a long list of commercial modules and add-ons to enhance your system with even more features, and a reseller program to ensure proper training, quality and stability to resellers and end users.
+FreePBX also makes it possible to establish your unlimited SIP Trunks thanks to SIPSTation integration directly into the platform.
+FreePBX also includes a long list of commercial modules and add-ons to enhance your system with even more features, and a reseller program to ensure proper training, quality, and stability to resellers and end-users.
 Essentially, the program will train and educate your sales and support team if you are looking to repackage and sell your product.

-With a stronger focus on open source implementation of a SIP server, OpenSIPs still makes it possible to establish your own independent, custom Unified Communications package as well as a PBX.
-The platform supports voice, video, IM and presence services with a scalable and modular design, so like any other platform it should be as customizable as you need it to be.
-OpenSIPs is labeled as one of the fastest SIP servers, and offers a robust solution at an enterprise or carrier-grade class.
+With a stronger focus on open-source implementation of a SIP server, OpenSIPs still makes it possible to establish your independent, custom Unified Communications package as well as a PBX.
+The platform supports voice, video, IM and presence services with a scalable and modular design, so like any other platform, it should be as customizable as you need it to be.
+OpenSIPs is labeled as one of the fastest SIP servers and offers a robust solution at an enterprise or carrier-grade class.

-With 15 years of development under their belt, Kamailio continues to build on and expand their open source SIP server.
+With 15 years of development under their belt, Kamailio continues to build on and expand its open-source SIP server.
 With powerful features like asynchronous TCP, UDP and SCTP, TLS to ensure secure communications for your VoIP data including voice video and text, and even WebRTC support the hard work shows.
 Kamailio also supports instant messaging and presence, along with more behind the scenes features like least cost routing, load balancing, routing fail-over and even authentication and authorization for enhanced security.

-Kamailio actually offers one of the strongest level of security we’ve seen on this list, and would be a solid recommendation for any team or business that needs to keep everything as locked down and secure as possible thanks to the level of encryption the platform provides.
-On the flip side, Kamailio might be a bit more difficult to adopt, requiring more in depth knowledge of the SIP protocol itself to fully leverage the platform.
+Kamailio offers one of the strongest level of security we’ve seen on this list and would be a solid recommendation for any team or business that needs to keep everything as locked down and secure as possible thanks to the level of encryption the platform provides.
+On the flip side, Kamailio might be a bit more difficult to adopt, requiring more in-depth knowledge of the SIP protocol itself to fully leverage the platform.

-The 3CX Phone System is another software based, open source PBX that is based on the SIP standard.
+The 3CX Phone System is another software-based, open-source PBX that is based on the SIP standard.
 The solution makes it possible to enable extensions to make calls on both the PSTN or just standard VoIP services.
-The platform also offers an easy to understand web based GUI, and the process to install should be a rather simple one just by running an executable file on a windows based machine.
-3CX seems to take out the hassle and development needed to establish your own PBX server, and even offers both iOS and Android mobile clients, as well as Windows and Mac softphones.
+The platform also offers an easy to understand web-based GUI, and the process to install should be a rather simple one just by running an executable file on a Windows-based machine.
+3CX seems to take out the hassle and development needed to establish your PBX server and even offers both iOS and Android mobile clients, as well as Windows and Mac softphones.
 Web conferencing is also made possible thanks to WebRTC adoption.

 3CX also makes it possible to drastically improve your customer experience with Click2Call for your website or apps, and CRM integration so agents are always prepared.
 An online training academy is always available for users to learn how to fully leverage their 3CX platform.